4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 FRENCH CAMPAIGNS

 As well as their renowned mining skills, the Dean miners were also excellent archers and ferocious in hand to hand combat; they were hard men, used to operating in harsh conditions.
-By law from 1363 all English males from 7 - 60 years old were required to practise archery for at least two hours on Sundays and festival days, no other new distracting games such as football and golf were to be allowed to replace archery, on pain of death.
-Dean miners by their trade were strong and able to pull powerful warbows; their archery skills were an important asset during campaigns (even today archery practice areas known as 'The Butts', can be found in local mining villages of Clearwell, Blakeney and Staunton).
+By law from 1363 all English males from 7 - 60 years old were required to practice archery for at least two hours on Sundays and festival days, no other new distracting games such as football and golf were to be allowed to replace archery, on pain of death.
+Dean miners by their trade were strong and able to pull powerful warbows; their archery skills were an asset during campaigns (even today archery practice areas known as 'The Butts', can still be found in local mining villages of Clearwell, Blakeney and Staunton).

 FREE MINING SAILORS!